cldwalker/datomico/README.md

 ## Description

-Use datomic with less cognitive overhead.
+Use datomic with intention revealing names.
+Ease of use and sticking to datomic's principles are encouraged.
 Should work with datomic >= 0.8.3789.

 [![Build Status](https://travis-ci.org/cldwalker/datomico.png?branch=master)](https://travis-ci.org/cldwalker/datomico)

+## Install

+Add to your project.clj:

+  [datomico "0.1.0"]

 ## Usage

-Defining a model and starting datomic should be easy:
+Let's build and start a datomic entity type with `build-schema` and `start`:

 ```clojure
 (ns models.user)